quangtn266/Football_match_predictive/README.md

 Example: Task12_hgb_submission.csv

-Task1 Task1-2 is for Task 1 from ThinkPrompt.
+Task1.ipynb & Task1-2.ipynb are for Task 1 from ThinkPrompt.

-Task2 is for Task 2 from ThinkPrompt.
+Task2.ipynb is for Task 2 from ThinkPrompt.

-Task3 is for Task 3 from ThinkPrompt.
+Task3.ipynb is for Task 3 from ThinkPrompt.